 -The moderator is responsible for maintaining decorum during the debate.
 He/she should stop the candidates from interrupting one another and may cut the candidate off at any time if it is necessary (long-winded response, avoiding the topic, etc.).

--After the moderator has asked his 3-4 questions, he will turn to the audience for one question.
+-After the moderator has asked her questions, she will turn to the audience for one question.